lfr/FSharp.Domain.Validation/README.md

 ## Interface?
 Really?

 F# is a multi-paradigm language.
 Regardless of whether you think it's a good thing or a bad thing (it's both), with the right discipline certain OO concepts can be harnessed for their expressiveness without any of the baggage.
-For instance here we use *interface* as an elegant way in a single statement to both:
+For instance here we use `interface` as an elegant way to both:

 * Identify a type as a ValidationBlock
 * Enforce the definition of validation rules